surma/surma.dev/content/things/c-to-webassembly.md

 ## Calling into the standard library.

 Now, C without the standard library (called “libc”) is pretty rough.
 It seems logical to look into adding a libc as a next step, but I’m going to be honest: It’s _not_ going to be easy. **I actually won’t link against any libc in this blog post.** There are a couple of libc implementations out there that we could grab, most notably [glibc], [musl] and [dietlibc].
-However, most of these library expect to run on a POSIX operating system, which implement a specific set of _syscalls_ (calls to the system’s kernel).
+However, most of these libraries expect to run on a POSIX operating system, which implements a specific set of _syscalls_ (calls to the system’s kernel).
 Since we don’t have a kernel interface in JavaScript, we’d have to implement these POSIX syscalls ourselves, probably by calling out to JavaScript.
 This is quite the task and I am not going to do that here.
 The good news is: **This is exactly what [Emscripten] does for you.**

-Not all functions in a libc rely on syscalls, of course.
-Functions like `strlen()`, `sin()` or even `memset()` often don’t rely on syscalls.
-These functions you could use or even just copy/paste their implementation from one of the libraries above.
+Not all of libc’s functions rely on syscalls, of course.
+Functions like `strlen()`, `sin()` or even `memset()` are implemented in plain C. That means you could use these functions or even just copy/paste their implementation from one of the libraries above.

 ## Dynamic memory